 2. Encourage teamwork

-In sport and the military, high-performance teams are those that work cohesively together (without ego) to achieve a common goal.
-Whilst workplaces are neither a playing field nor a battlefield, encouraging teamwork remains an effective approach to help reducing individual burnout.
+In sports and the military, high-performance teams are those that work cohesively together (without ego) to achieve a common goal.
+Whilst workplaces are neither a playing field nor a battlefield, encouraging teamwork remains an effective approach to help reduce individual burnout.
 When team members are working together, they lift each other up and share the load.

 Tip for leaders: Engage your team for feedback and invite them to reflect on what worked and what didn’t to understand a different point of view.